 Now in its fourth year we’re delighted to be welcoming back the popular Halsway Manor Melodeon Workshop Weekend.
-This years’ DG Melodeon weekend will be led by the extraordinary dream team of tutors – Andy Cutting, Anne Niepold (Belgium) and Hazel Askew (Askew Sisters),
+This years’ DG Melodeon weekend will be led by the extraordinary dream team of tutors, Andy Cutting, Anne Niepold (Belgium) and Hazel Askew (Askew Sisters, Lady Maisery).

-For the first time this year we will also be running a separate programme for complete beginners (led by Mel Biggs) details here.
-You will need to let us know in advance at the time of booking what level you are at.
+For the first time this year we will be running a separate course alongside the DG Weekend for complete beginners with Mel Biggs – details here.

-For those with a grasp of the basics and beyond in this course there will be optional workshops, time to socialise and take part in informal sessions, including ‘slow and steady’ sessions with Mel, and an informal tutor’s concert on the Saturday evening.
+For improvers to advanced players, there will be workshops with all three tutors, time to socialise and take part in informal sessions (including ‘slow and steady’ sessions with Mel) and an informal tutor’s concert on the Saturday evening.

 Who’s it For?

-Players of the D/G melodeon (diatonic button accordion), of Level 2 and above.
-If you are a complete beginner please see our Complete Beginners course.
-To see if you are level 2 or above please click here for Halsway Melodeon Playing Levels.
+Players of the D/G melodeon (diatonic button accordion), of Level 2 and above: click here for Halsway Melodeon Playing Levels.

-For those with a grasp of the basics and beyond there will be workshops for improvers – people familiar with the basics of the instrument but still getting to grips with things like right and left hand co-ordination and row crossing, so if this is you, come and join us! as well as plenty on offer to stretch the ability and imagination of intermediates and advanced players.
+There will be workshops for improvers – people familiar with the basics of the instrument but still getting to grips with things like right and left hand co-ordination and row crossing – as well as plenty on offer to stretch the ability and imagination of intermediate and advanced players.